alejandrosantanabonilla/pysoftk/README.md

 # PySoftK

 **PySoftK** is a set of Python tools and programs for modelling and simulating polymers with different topologies.
 The program is still under active development and contributions are welcome.
 A complete introduction into the program can be found in this link [Documentation][1].

+# Pip installation

-To quickly install
-**PySoftk**, we encourage to do it inside a virtual environment, which can be achieved in the following way:
+To quickly install **PySoftk**, we encourage to do it inside a virtual environment, which can be achieved in the following way:

 1. Create a directory named as you want and access it (in this case called work_pol):